oschrenk/notes/node.md

 ### Event API ###

-If you used JavaScript before you probably cam e across events.
+If you used JavaScript before you probably came across events.
 The events in the browser are normally originating from the DOM.
 In the DOM we have a user-driven event model which is based on user interaction with a set of interface elements arranged in a tree structure (HTML, XML, etc).
 This means when a user interacts with a particular part of the interface there is an event and a context.
 That context has a parent and potentially children.
 Since the context (the HTML/XML element interacted with) is within a tree we get the concepts of bubbling and capturing.
 This allows elements either up or down the tree to receive the event that was called.
 For example, if I have an HTML list then a click event on an `<li>` can be captured by a listening on the `<ul>`.
 Conversely a click on the `<ul>` can be bubbled to a listener on the `<li>`.
 Since JavaScript objects don't have this kind of tree structure the model in Node is much simpler.

 All event functionality in Node resolves around `EventEmitter`.
 The `on` methods creates and event listeners for an event: